AWI-ESM/documentation_AWI-CM3/migrate_to_awi-esm3.md

 That keeps the pitfalls page at fifteen to twenty entries for the life of the project rather than hundreds.

-There is already a separate home for the rest: `AWI-ESM/common-errors`, "Common Runtime Errors and Recommended Fixes", public, last touched August 2024.
-The pitfalls page links out to it rather than absorbing it or competing with it.
-Whether that repository gets revived is a decision to take before phase 5, because if it stays dormant the pressure to dump errors into the documentation comes straight back.
+There is already a home for the rest: `AWI-ESM/project_management`, which holds several hundred past and present issues and is where most problems with this model have already been described.
+The pitfalls page points there rather than absorbing it. `AWI-ESM/common-errors` was considered and rejected: it was never actually used.
+Note that `project_management` is private, so the documentation says so and names who can grant access.

 `known_errors.rst` and `pitfalls_and_solutions.rst` are both empty stubs and the distinction between them was never defined.
 They merge into one page, because keeping two invites exactly the sprawl this rule exists to prevent.